 Here’s another stunning example of a vessel sink, this time in a glass.
 This VIGO “Amber Sunset” glass vessel sink comes with a Linus faucet set with an antique rubbed bronze finish.
 This is an absolutely gorgeous combination that looks lovely mounted on bathroom countertops or cabinet.
 You’ll love how the light plays with the amber, brown, and red colors of the glass vessel sink.

 Make a statement with an unusual freestanding sink.
-This cylindrical stone resin free standing sink from Badeloft is luxurious and bold, yet it fits in with virtually any decor.
+This cylindrical stone resin freestanding sink (SB-03-A) is luxurious and bold, yet it fits in with virtually any decor.
 Whether you have a large bathroom or limited space, this round free standing sink will be a gorgeous addition.

 Tempered Glass Faucet Pedestal Sink And Drain Combo